Republicans and Democrats belong to the same political party, fighting over power–not philosophy:

 Sutton with 100% reporting reported 0 votes for paul but poster in Sutton posted:

 My mom, aunt, and dad all voted for RP today in my hometown, My mom and aunt both work passing out ballots, and checking them off.
 I just looked at the politico map and it says their town has ZERO votes for Ron.
-Now i know that there isn’t corruption on voting in that little town, so where they reported it must be.
-What do I do, anyone know???
+Now i know that there isn’t corruption on voting in

 The San Francisco Republican Alliance Meeting and Straw Poll is cut short after “too many Ron Paul supporters showed up.”
 Watch as chaos unfolds while meeting head Gail Neira explains the meeting is being canceled.
 Many unhappy Ron Paul supporters then peacefully voice their displeasure about being kicked out of the meeting after having to sit through an hour long pro-Fred Thompson speech.